Advanced Turn Signal Module

 Note: If the brakes are applied when a turn signal is activated (regardless of how long the switch was pressed) the turn signal will continue to flash as long as the brakes are applied plus 10 additional seconds after the brakes are released.
 A turn signal can be canceled at any time by pressing the switch again or pressing the opposite switch (this will start a turn signal on the opposite side

 Latching Switch – If you have a latching switch you will need to put the module in “latching” mode.
-To do this: power the module off, then power the module on and press the switch to the left position and then cancel 7 times within 5 seconds.
+To do this: power the module off, then power the module on and press the switch to the right position and then cancel 7 times within 5 seconds.
 After 5 seconds the module will be in “latching” mode and will remain there even when powered off.
-To return the module to “momentary” mode (default): power the module off, then power the module on and press the switch to the left position and then cancel 4 times within 5 seconds.
+To return the module to “momentary” mode (default): power the module off, then power the module on and press the switch to the right position and then cancel 4 times within 5 seconds.

 If you have a latching switch the turn signal will flash for as long as the switch is latched (cancels when unlatched).
 If the switch is latched for more than 75 seconds the turn signal will cancel, but you will still be required to unlatch your switch before imitating another turn signal.
 If the turn signal is flashing and the brakes are applied the turn signal will continue to flash as long as the brakes are applied (even if the switch is unlatched) plus 10 additional seconds.

 Hazard Flashers – Hazard Flashers are only available if you have Two Momentary Switches.
 To toggle hazard flasher on and off press both the left and right switches for 1 second.